Walber2903/tic-tac-toe-java/README.md

 # tic-tac-toe-java
 Remember Java concepts with TicTacToe

-## Our classes will be: board, player and movement
+## Our classes will be: board, player and movement.

+So far I have made the following requirements:
   - Creating the behaviors of the board class
   - Graphical interface in the console
   - Encapsulating the attributes